shawnghu/obsidian-machine-learning/Georgia's paper list.md

 - [Modifying Memories in Transformer Models](https://arxiv.org/pdf/2012.00363), cited by the model editing paper.
 	- It's a straightforward paper with clear prose.
+	- It shares the same stated motivation with the other papers in this family; try to use transformers as a store of knowledge or keep it up to date on facts; however, like the others, it also doesn't offer solutions to the "fundamental problems of knowledge representation" above.
 	- Basically entirely empirical in nature.
 	- Core idea: just do a fine-tuning on new facts in order to update them, but in order to avoid forgetting old facts, enforce a constraint on the maximum deviation of the parameters directly.
-		- The choice of what the maximum deviation should be
+		- The choice of what the maximum deviation should be is an important parameter, which as far as I can tell they also just determine empirically
 		- They choose the L-inf norm for empirical reasons.
 			- Since they do this, it's somewhat straightforward to enforce the constraint by just clipping gradients.
+(This is really probably why they choose this norm.)
 	- One of its contributions is to do the work to generate a new dataset, against which we can measure the performance of "modified fact integration", which basically just tests how thoroughly we believe the modified fact and how badly we perform on "unrelated facts".
 		- As mentioned elsewhere, though, when is a fact unrelated?
 		- Moreover, they are sort of only able to demonstrate this on fairly simple compositions of facts, because they had to generate the dataset programmatically.
 	- They find generally that things work best when they use their method, as opposed to doing something like just training on a mixture of old and new data.
-They also find that it works better across a couple of models to constrain the fine-tuning to a subset of the model (typically, a single transformer block).
+	- They also find that it works better across a couple of models to constrain the fine-tuning to a subset of the model (typically, a single transformer block).
 Again, they find these things empirically, which I find pretty uncompelling, since I don't know their strategy for picking blocks or how many things they sampled.
 	- Other statistically expected things happen, like if you increase the number of "modified facts", then eventually you need more parameters to be fine-tunable or else there won't be enough model capacity to accommodate them.
 	- It's interesting that they find empirically that models will catastrophically forget much of their knowledge when trained on a relatively small set of modified facts.
 Are we sure this isn't just an artifact of the way they're doing the fine-tuning (e.g, learning rate too high)?
 After all, don't most LLMs have to learn a bunch of new facts without forgetting old ones too badly?